What is Logistics Management Software?

-Business problems solved with Logistics Management Software
+Business Problems Solved with Logistics Management Software:

-1. Ambiguity in inventory visibility, tracking, and management
+1. Ambiguity in Inventory Visibility, Tracking, and Management

-The challenge – For a manufacturer, inventory acts as a foundation for a successful and efficient supply chain.
+For a manufacturer, inventory acts as a foundation for a successful and efficient supply chain.
 However, in mid-sized to large scale businesses, it may be difficult to track inventory status and movement due to lack of detailed, real-time visibility.
 This can significantly strain a business’s sales and operations activities.
 Also, as the supply chain often needs to track and manage inventory from various warehouses and locations, this can be a difficult task with decentralized operations.

-The solution – To help address this, a Logistics Management Software that can provide valuable real-time data on inventory is a good option.
+To help address this, a Logistics Management Software that can provide valuable real-time data on inventory is a good option.

-- To help easy access, anyone, in the organization regardless of the location across several systems, like warehouse management, transportation management, etc
+- To help easy access, anyone, in the organization regardless of the location across several systems, like warehouse management, transportation management, etc.

 - To help ineffective tracking and management of inventory across the organization saving time, money, and resources.

-2. Mounting transportation costs
+2. Mounting Transportation Costs

-The challenge – Transportation costs form a major chunk of the several variable costs that manufacturers have to address.
+Transportation costs form a major chunk of the several variable costs that manufacturers have to address.
 Rising fuel prices directly impact the shipping costs and they become an integral part of the logistics budget.
 A steep rise in this can further create a dent in the overall revenue stream and profitability for manufacturers.

-The solution – A Logistics Management Software can help address the above costs to a great extent.
+A Logistics Management Software can help address the above costs to a great extent.

 - By implementing autonomous tracking and AI in supply chain and logistics, the Logistics Management Software has access to the potential real-time data with prime routes as well as possible alternative routes to reduce the cumulative transportation costs.